About the "Landing pages" page

 What’s in the "Landing pages" page

 The "Landing pages" page gives you a performance breakdown for the pages you’re sending traffic to from your ads.
+This page reports on all landing page URLs from Search, Display, and Video campaigns.
 Your landing page data is available as early as August 1, 2017.

 You’ll get a snapshot of the following data for your landing pages: